OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 - Validate and sanitize all user inputs

-- Use whitelists rather than blacklists
+- Use allowlists rather than denylists

 - Implement Content Security Policy (CSP) to prevent XSS